ANIMALIA WILDLIFE SHELTER

 It is extremely important that injured animals or birds come to a carer or wildlife shelter immediately.
 Many people want to care for wildlife themselves, however without the years of training and knowledge they are ill equipped to deal with the animal and its specialist needs.

-• Wildlife carers are trained specialists that know what to do.
+Wildlife carers are trained wildlife first responders and specialists that know what to do.

-• You can help the animal by seeking help and handing it over to a authorised shelter immediately.
+You can help the animal by seeking help and handing it over to an authorised shelter immediately.

 Keep a joeys eyes/head covered to reduce stress